15 Velcro Dog Breeds That Are Extra Clingy

 Rat Terrier

-Rat terriers are a great breed of dog for families with children.
-They are energetic and playful but also gentle and loving.
-If you’re looking for an enjoyable dog to have around the house, a rat terrier may be the perfect fit for your family.
+Rat Terriers are a great breed for families with children.
+They are energetic and playful, yet gentle and loving.
+If you’re looking for an enjoyable and affectionate dog to have around the house, a Rat Terrier may be the perfect fit for your family.

 3. Papillon